Wuzhen: Town layout

+There are four divisions in Wuzhen, of which Xizha (western district) and Dongzha (eastern district) are famous tourist destinations nowadays.

-Wuzhen is divided into six districts.
+Wuzhen is also divided into six districts.
 These are: the traditional workshops district, the traditional local-styled dwelling houses district, the traditional culture district, the traditional food and beverage district, the traditional shops and stores district, and the water township customs and life district.
 Following an east-west-east circuit created by these six districts, visitors can witness reenactment of traditional practices and cultures.

 Former residence of Mao Dun

 Originally built in the mid 19th century and covering a total area of 650 m2, the former residence of Mao Dun, was the Mao family home for many generations.
 In 1984, the building was renovated and extended to cover a total area of 1,731.5 m2, opening to the public one year later.
 In 1988, it was listed as one of the Key State Preserved Relic Units and in 1994 was renamed the Mao Dun Museum of the City of Tongxiang.
 The house has three exhibition areas: 'Wuzhen, the Hometown of Mao Dun', 'the Way of Mao Dun', and 'the Former Residence of Mao Dun (renovated)'.
 The present Mao Dun Museum lies to the east of the residence, which was formerly the Lizhi Shuyuan (Aspiration Academy) where Mao Dun spent his early school years.